phone704-BLOSSOM(704-256-7766)

 Contact Our Charlotte Bankruptcy Attorney

 Understanding common myths and misunderstandings about filing for bankruptcy can help you make an informed decision when considering this option as part of your overall financial plan.
-If you are considering filing for Chapter 7 or Chapter 13 bankruptcy protection, an experienced Gaston County bankruptcy lawyer at Blossom Law PLLC can answer any questions you may have and guide you through the process.
+If you are considering filing for Chapter 7 bankruptcy, an experienced Gaston County bankruptcy lawyer at Blossom Law PLLC can answer any questions you may have and guide you through the process.
 To learn more about the steps you can take to receive relief from your debts, call our office at 704-256-7766 and schedule a free consultation.

 Sources: